 Do not oversimplify

 Depending on the point of view, customer journeys may look very different.
 Consider a lost credit card, for example.
 From a bank’s perspective, the process spreads across multiple departments which take a transactional approach to their part of the entire experience like processing the application, carrying out security checks, printing out a new card, etc.

 But how does this add up into a customer journey?
 For a client, losing a card on a bus commute is quite different from losing it on a vacation together with their other IDs.
-It may even require additional steps like transferring money via a third-party company, which will also contribute to the overall customer experience with your brand.
+It may even require additional steps like transferring money via a third-party company (and worrying about their website's security), which will also contribute to the overall customer experience with your brand.